Experimental Design in Education

 A one-way ANOVA was then conducted to examine the effect of three intensive intervention methods (Control, G1, G2, G3) on verbal acquisition scores.
 There was a statistically significant difference between groups, \(F(3,116)=14.33\), \(p<.001\).

 To further examine which intervention method is most effective, we performed Tukey’s post-hoc comparisons.
 The results revealed that all three intervention methods have significantly higher scores than the control group (G1-Ctrl: p = .003; G2-Ctrl: p < .001; G3-Ctrl: p < .001).
-Among three intervention methods, G3 seems to be the most effective.
+Among the three intervention methods, G3 seems to be the most effective.
 Specifically, G3 showed significantly higher scores than G1 (p = .004).
 However, no significant difference was found between G2 and G3 (p = .105).

 Discussion